Get Started with Settlement#

 Settlement is Wormhole’s intent-based execution layer, enabling fast, multichain token transfers.
 It coordinates routing logic, relayers, and on-chain infrastructure to let users express what they want to be done, not how.

-This guide walks you through performing a real token swap using the Mayan Swift route, one of the three integrated Settlement protocols, with the Wormhole TypeScript SDK.
+This guide walks you through performing a real token swap using the Mayan Swift route with the Wormhole TypeScript SDK.

 By the end, you'll have a working script that: